BrianShifoko/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that will play the StarWars IV episode in the terminal
+Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.